 * * *

-Don D. Sessions, a Mission Viejo attorney, author and law school professor, helps employees enforce their rights.
+Don D. Sessions, an Orange County employment law attorney, author and law school professor, helps employees enforce their rights.